deleoan/BookReview/README.md

 ### What is Legacy Code?

 It is the worst nightmare of every developer.
 Why?
-Because it is a code base with automated testing.
+Because it is a code base without automated testing.
 That's it!
 It is quoted in the book:

 <img src="images/code_without_test_quote.jpg" class="inline"/>